ariane-laxina/ToyRobot/README.md

 Replace https://github.com/yourusername/ToyRobot.git with the actual URL of your repository.

-2. Navigate to the Project Directory
+2. Navigate to the Project Directory<br/>
 Change to the project directory:
 ```sh
 cd ToyRobot
  ```

-3. Set Up a Virtual Environment (Optional but recommended) Create and activate a virtual environment to manage dependencies:
+3. Set Up a Virtual Environment (Optional but recommended)<br/>
+Create and activate a virtual environment to manage dependencies:

 ```sh